hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/best_practices.md

 ls -a
 ```

 You can see that there are a number of these hidden files that are responsiable for various things.
 However, you will see one called `.bashrc` and this is the one that we will be adding some preferences too.

+**MEETA CHECK THIS NOTE AND REPHRASE IT AS NEEDED.
+I THINK `.bashrc` IS SOURCED ON LOGIN AS WELL.**
+> ### `.bashrc` versus `.bash_profile`
+> You might notice a file also called `.bash_profile`. `.bash_profile` is executed for login shells, while `.bashrc` is executed for interactive non-login shells.
+When you login (type username and password) to O2 the `.bash_profile` is executed.
+So if you want the alias available **only** when you login, you will want to put it in your `.bash_profile`.

-So let's open up `vim` using:
+So let's open up our `.bashrc` using `vim`:

 ```bash
 vim .bashrc